masikol/ribogrove-tools/README.md

 ## Contents:

-1. Scripts in directory `db_creation_and_filtering/` are used for collection of 16S rRNA genes from RefSeq, and for further removal (i.e. filtering) of partial gene sequencing.
+1. `create_RiboGrove/`: here are the pipeline which creates a RiboGrove release.

-2. Scripts in directory `release_preparation/` are used for making release files (`*.fasta.gz` and `metadata.zip`) and HTML release pages.
+2. Scripts in directory `data_transformation_scripts/` can help you convert RiboGrove release files to several external formats (e.g. to QIIME2-compatible taxonomy file).

 3. Scripts in directory `exploration_scripts/` are used for draw some plots and calculate some additional data for the publication etc.

-4. Demonstration data in the directory `demo/`.
-This is how input data and a working directory for the filtering pipeline looks like.

-5. (scripts in directory `_trash/` are deprecated)
+4. (scripts in directory `_trash/` are deprecated)

 ## Releases of ribogrove-tools